JosephIsaacTurner/prism/layout.md

 ```
 prism/
 ├── prism/              # Core Python package
 │   ├── stats.py        # Statistical functions
 │   ├── inference.py    # Inference functions (hypothesis testing classes, etc.)
 │   ├── loading.py      # Functions to load data
 │   ├── plotting.py     # Functions to plot data
+│   ├── tfce.py         # Functions to plot data
+│   ├── palm_cli.py     # Command line interface for PALM
+│   ├── experimental.py # Experimental functions
 │   ├── data/           # Directory for data files (brain image templates, etc.)
 ├── notebooks/          # Jupyter notebooks for experimentation & analysis
 ├── tests/              # Unit and integration tests
 ├── assets/             # Images and other assets for documentation
 ├── manuscript/         # Manuscript outlining background and methodology
 ├── layout.md           # Explanation of the layout of the project
 ├── README.md           # Introduction to the project for new users
 ├── requirements.txt    # List of dependencies
 └── .gitignore          # Files and directories to be ignored by Git
 ```

 ## Directories: